Heat pumps

 Scotland & Northern Ireland: BUS only applies to England & Wales.
 If you're in Scotland, look at the Home Energy Scotland Grant and Loan.
 Northern Ireland has separate Renewable Heat support — different scheme, different paperwork.

-Heat pump suitability by house type
+Heat pump suitability by UK house type

-Victorian terrace, 1930s semi, 1960s bungalow, new-build.
-What changes and what's the same.
+Victorian terrace, 1930s semi, post-war estate, 80s build, new-build.
+What changes — and the single variable that matters more than your house's age.

-BUS grant eligibility checker
+BUS grant guide

 Get up to 3 quotes from MCS-certified heat pump installers